chevah/geck/content/python.rst

 Mixin is a limited usage of multiple inheritance, but they should **not be mixed with overriding**.

-We use mixing to reuse code and they provide great help for writing tests.
+We use mixins to reuse code, and they provide great help for writing tests.

 Methods from a mixin should not be overwritten by classes using the mixin.

 Mixins should not overwrite methods or call **super()**.

-When defining a class using mixins, put first the parent class and then mixin classes in alphabetical order.
+When defining a class using mixins, put the parent class first, and then add the mixin classes in alphabetical order.

 .. sourcecode:: python